callstackincubator/rock/website/src/docs/github-actions/configuration.md

 which you can include in your GHA workflows to build iOS and Android apps and store native artifacts to reuse across CI jobs and local dev environment through Rock CLI.

-## Workflow permissions

-Make sure to include the following workflow permissions for your project:

-Settings -> Actions -> General -> Workflow Permissions -> **Read and write permissions**

 ## GitHub Workflow Setup

 This is the recommended base setup for a GitHub Workflow file running our GitHub Actions that: